-SECTION 109 RAPID RESOLUTION PROCESS
+SECTION 110 RAPID RESOLUTION PROCESS

-If an allegation(s) is not dismissed in the evaluation stage consistent with CPM Section 108, OCR may elect to resolve the allegation(s) prior to issuing a letter of notification to the recipient by employing the Rapid Resolution Process (RRP).
-RRP is an expedited case processing approach that can be utilized to resolve cases in any of OCR's statutory areas; RRP provides an opportunity to resolve complaints and to obtain information and make determinations early.
-The outcomes in all RRP cases must meet OCR's standards for legal sufficiency.
+The Rapid Resolution Process (RRP) is an expedited case processing approach that can be used to resolve cases in any of OCR's statutory areas either during the evaluation stage or after issuance of the letter of notification.
+The outcomes in all RRP cases must meet OCR's standards for legal sufficiency and be consistent with applicable statutory and regulatory authority.
 Any resolution agreement reached through RRP must be aligned with the allegations in the complaint deemed appropriate for resolution pursuant to RRP.
 See CPM Article III.